glowkeeper/P3D/docs/labs/week3Session2.md

 You are going to put a lamp on the stand.
 Find the _Old_USSR_Lamp_ in _All Prefabs_, and add it to the room in your scene.
 Scale the lamp to 8 times its original size across all three axis and move it onto the stand.
 Rotate it sixty degrees on the y axis so it is pointing towards the bottom front righthand corner.

 Next, you are going to make that lamp shine by adding a _sphere_ that emits colour.
-Create a _GameObject_, _3D Object_, _Sphere_, rename it _bulb_ then move it so it is front of the light bulb of the lamp.
+Create a _GameObject_, _3D Object_, _Sphere_, rename it _bulb_ then move it so it is in front of the light bulb of the lamp.
 Scale it so it covers the bulb as exactly as possible.
 Now create a new material, rename it _Bulb_, and add it to the sphere.
 Set the colour of the _Base Map_ and enable _Emission_ on the material.
 Set that to a colour of your choosing.

 Now _Add Component_ to the _Main Camera_, search for the _Volume_ script, and add that.
 Add a _New_ profile to the volume, and as prompted, _Add Override_, _Post processing_, _Bloom_.
 Change the settings of the bloom until your lamp is shining as you wish.
-The bloom will affect your ceiling light, too, so you may wish to topne down the intnsity of that.
+The bloom will affect your ceiling light, too, so you may wish to tone down the intensity of that.
 The effect should be similar to Figure 3.

 ![](./images/lampWithBloom.png)